jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ### Create a SCP script to pipe logs

 In this lab we will be sending ```cme.log``` via SCP.
-This is not a perfect approach for piping logs, but this tutorial aims to present a concept, and meant for demonstration purpose.
-You can also use other means of streaming logs.
+This is not a perfect approach for piping logs, but this tutorial aims to present a proof-of-concept, and meant for demonstration purpose only.
+You can also use other means of streaming logs that suit your requirements.

 On the CloudGuard Management server, we will need to create a script to send CME logs.
 Download [the script](send-logs-to-proxy.sh) from this repository, and update the variable accordingly.